Lysxia/bluefin-algae/README.md

 (\e k -> _ >>= k)
   :: forall r. f r -> (r -> Eff ss a) -> Eff ss a
 ```

-Unlike algebraic effects with which other computational effects can be
-user-defined, Bluefin provides a collection of built-in effects
-(state, exceptions, coroutines).

 [handle]: https://jaspervdj.be/posts/2018-03-08-handle-pattern.html